Century City Conference Centre

 The official language of the meeting will be English, no simultaneous translations will be provided.
 Coffee, snacks, and lunch are provided as part of the registration fee to all delegates.
 Smoking inside the conference centre is forbidden and name badges must be worn at all times for security reasons.

-Currently (20 Feb 2020) no COVID-19 cases have been identified in South Africa.
-The National Institute for Communicable Diseases, which has a World Health Organization (WHO) referral laboratory, regularly updates the number of cases tested for COVID-19 in South Africa at the following website:
+Additionally, the South African National Institute for Communicable Diseases, which has a World Health Organization (WHO) referral laboratory, provides regular updates regarding COVID-19 at the following website